sahilsethi0105/scope-mri/README.md

 > [**Toward Non-Invasive Diagnosis of Bankart Lesions with Deep Learning**](https://arxiv.org/abs/2412.06717)<br/>
   Sahil Sethi, Sai Reddy, Mansi Sakarvadia, Jordan Serotte, Darlington Nwaudo, Nicholas Maassen, & Lewis Shi. <b>Proc.
 SPIE 13407, Medical Imaging 2025: Computer-Aided Diagnosis.</b>, In Press at SPIE.

-Note that this repository can be easily adapted for training, tuning, cross-validating, and using GradCAM for any binary classification task using MRIs or CT scans.
+Although the repository was developed for the above papers, we have written the code so that it can be easily adapted for training, tuning, cross-validating, and using GradCAM for any binary classification task using MRIs or CT scans.
  - In ```loader.py```, create your custom dataset structure (include any desired preprocessing and/or augmentation code), and update ```prepare_and_create_loaders()``` and ```prepare_and_create_loaders_from_params()``` accordingly (they are used for ```labrum_train.py``` and ```labrum_tune.py```, respectively)
  - You can also add any custom models into ```models.py```
  - Results will be automatically saved to master CSV files and TensorBoard logs